 In 2023, the Company identified climate change risks and opportunities and implemented analysis of their financial impact using the 1.5-degree and 4-degree scenarios, enhancing the quality and quantity of disclosure.
 The CITIZEN Group has been moving forward with initiatives to reduce GHG emissions, including energy saving and the conversion of lighting to LED in its manufacturing processes and the installation of photovoltaic facilities.
+In February 2025, the Company joined RE100, an international initiative that aims to accelerate efforts toward the realization of a decarbonized society by procuring 100% of the electricity used in business activities from renewable energy sources.
 We will continue to aim for the realization of a sustainable society through the active introduction of renewable energy and the reduction of GHG emissions across our entire supply chain in cooperation with customers and business partners